Clinical trials help to find better treatments for many diseases, including cancer.

-Promising new cancer drugs are developed in the laboratory and translated into better treatments for cancer patients using clinical trials.
-Trials are an important final step in a long process to prove the effectiveness and safety of cancer treatments.
-Trial treatments may involve radiotherapy, chemotherapy, surgery, molecular therapy, and complementary therapies.
-Many people with cancer are now living longer, with a better quality of life, due to clinical trials.
+There are several types of clinical trials designed to answer different research questions about the prevention, diagnosis and treatment of cancer.
+They are an important final step in a long process to prove the effectiveness and safety of cancer treatments.
+Cancer treatments that are tested in clinical trials may include radiotherapy, chemotherapy, surgery, molecular therapy, and complementary therapies.
+These treatments are carefully tested in people across four phases of clinical trials.

 Why participate in a clinical trial?